JKTKops/Write-You-a-Haskell-2/Chapter 7/Chapter 7.5 - Additions to Poly.md

 `isExhausted :: MonadSupply s m => m Bool` is provided just in-case.
 I suspect that every time we need this monad, we will be using an infinite supply, and we won't insert exhausted-checks when our supply is infinite.

-Since we also plan on using other monads underneath `SupplyT`, we need to make sure that if `m` is a `MonadSupply`,  then common transformers on top of `m` are still a `MonadSupply`.
+Since we also plan on using other monads with `SupplyT`, we need to make sure that if `m` is a `MonadSupply`,  then common transformers on top of `m` are still a `MonadSupply`.
 These instances are trivial:
 ```Haskell
 instance MonadSupply s m => MonadSupply s (ExceptT e m) where
     supply = lift supply